-The generation or trapping of nonequilibrium carriers affects the conductance of nanoscopic devices and can originate from various (independent) nonequilibrium generation/trapping mechanisms e.g., electrons trapped in deep or shallow defects~\cite{Paiva2022}, the diffusion of ionic species, the contributions of different ionic species adsorbed on a surface~\cite{Messerschmitt2015}.
+The generation or trapping of nonequilibrium carriers affects the conductance of nanoscopic devices and can originate from various (independent) nonequilibrium generation/trapping mechanisms e.g., electrons trapped in deep or shallow defects~\cite{Paiva2022}, the diffusion of ionic species, or the contributions of different chemical compounds adsorbed on a surface~\cite{Messerschmitt2015}.
 Within the relaxation time approximation, the carrier concentration fluctuation, $\delta n$, towards equilibrium can be written as